Squish for Qt Tutorials

 Running Tests from IDE

-, click the Run Test ( ) that appears when the test case is hovered or selected in the Test Suites view.
+To run a test case in the Squish IDE, click the Run Test Case () that appears when the test case is hovered or selected in the Test Suites view.

 Running Tests from Command Line

-The squishserver must always be running when running a test, or the --local
+must be running when running a test, and we can provide squishrunner

 squishrunner --testsuite suite_py --testcase tst_general --local

-Examining the Generated Code
+Examining the Recorded Script

 If you look at the code in the screenshot (or the code snippet shown below) you will see that it consists of lots of Object waitForObject(objectOrName) calls as parameters to various other calls such as activateItem(itemObject), clickButton(objectOrName), clickItem(objectOrName, itemOrIndex, x, y, modifierState, button), and type(objectOrName, text).
 The Object waitForObject(objectOrName) function waits until a GUI object is ready to be interacted with (i.e., becomes visible and enabled), and is then followed by some function that interacts with the object.
 The typical interactions are activate (pop-up) a menu, click a menu option or a button, or type in some text.